Politics of Denmark: Head of government

 Enjoying the status of primus inter pares, the Prime Minister is head of the Danish government (as taken to mean the Cabinet).
 The Prime Minister and members of the Cabinet are appointed by the Crown on basis of the party composition in the Folketing.
 No vote of confidence is necessary to install a new government after an election.
 If the Folketing expresses its lack of confidence in the Prime Minister, the entire cabinet must step down, unless a new parliamentary election is called in which case the old government continues as a caretaker government until a new government can be formed.

-The current government is the Frederiksen Cabinet, led by Mette Frederiksen from the Social Democrats.
-It only consists of her own party, but has a majority due to the confidence and supply of the Social Liberal Party, the Socialist People's Party (SPP), and the Red-Green Alliance.
-Frederiksen's government was formed on 27 June 2019, after the 2019 election where Lars Løkke Rasmussen and his Venstre-Conservative-Liberal Alliance coalition lost power.

 Since the 1990s, most governments have been coalition governments led by either Venstre or the Social Democrats.
 Until 2001, Poul Nyrup Rasmussen (S) led a coalition with the Social Liberals, supported by the SPP and the Red-Green Alliance.
 A coalition of Venstre and the Conservatives, supported by the DPP, was then in power from 2001 to 2011, led first by Anders Fogh Rasmussen (V) and then from 2009 by Lars Løkke Rasmussen (V).
 The Liberal Alliance formed in 2007.
 After the 2011 election, Løkke was replaced by Helle Thorning-Schmidt (S), whose government consisted of the Social Democrats, the Social Liberals, and the SPP.
 The SPP left the government again in 2014, following heavy internal disagreement over the planned sale of state-owned shares in the company DONG (now known as Ørsted).
 The Social Democrats and Social Liberals continued in power, with SPP and Red-Green support, until the 2015 election when Løkke returned to power in a single-party Venstre government.
 The Løkke II Cabinet held only 34 seats in the Folketing, making it the narrowest since Poul Hartling's (V) 22-seat government in the 1970s, and the first single-party government since Anker Jørgensen's (S) fifth government in the early 1980s.
 After finding it difficult to govern with such a small government, Løkke invited the Conservatives and the Liberal Alliance to join his government in 2016, turning it into the Løkke III Cabinet.

 Following the 2019 general election the Social Democrats, led by leader Mette Frederiksen, formed a single-party government with support from the left-wing coalition.
 Frederiksen became prime minister on 27 June 2019.